 - CG 221 - Design and Authoring for Interactive Media I

-Your Computer Animation and Interactive Media portfolio should contain drawings, computer files, and examples of your major design work:
+Your Animation, Interactive Media, & Game Design portfolio should contain drawings, computer files, and examples of your major design work:

 Drawings should be of people, animals, or nature studies done from direct observation.
 Copying from two-dimensional images is not recommended.
 Include gesture drawings and quick sketches in original format and size, if possible.
 Sketchbooks are also recommended.
 Drawings may be in pencil/ink, marker, charcoal, etc.